tmcgilchrist/ghuntley/content/notes/leadership.md

 * live to add value to others
 * source of fulfillment is success of others

+### assessment
+* am i dedicated to a training this person in learning to lead?
+* does this person take on my responsibility to support me?
+* does this person challenge me by leading up?
+* is this person developing other followers?
+* can this person represent me and my philosophy in multiple situations?

 ## 5 Pinnacle ↔ Respect
 My influence with this person is powerfully productive and loyal.
 This person is a leader of others and represents my leadership through them so impact is multiplied.
 I desire to give away my authority to this person.